cefnoram/siger/sop-10.rst

 Software License Management
 ===========================
 Never waste money on software licenses that you already owned or worry about fines or penalties related to a software audit.
-Along with the Track-It!
-Asset Management module, Software License Management helps you keep track of and report on the number (and type) of software licenses owned and utilized within your organization.
+Along with the Track-It Asset Management module, Software License Management helps you keep track of and report on the number (and type) of software licenses owned and utilized within your organization.
 Gain control over your software licensing costs and get access to instant and accurate license information.

 Mobile Help Desk
 ================